ballet/ballet/docs/contributor_guide.rst

-   You should repeat the entirety of this step every time before you begin working on a new feature, in order to synchronize changes made to the upstream project, such as the introduction of new features by other collaborators or an update to the ballet framework itself.
+   You should repeat the entirety of this step every time before you begin working on a new feature, in order to synchronize changes made to the upstream project, such as the introduction of new features by other collaborators or an update to the Ballet framework itself.

 Start working on a new feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^